AeroLeads people directory · profile

 Dedicated and results-oriented law enforcement and security professional with extensive experience in federal law enforcement, specializing in homeland security, financial crimes, Fraud, Internet Crimes Against Children (ICAC)/CSAM, human trafficking, emergency management, and counter-terrorism, and over 13 years in higher education as an Adjunct Professor.
 Demonstrated expertise in conducting complex investigations, managing workplace violence threats, and developing security policies.
 Adept at engaging in high-level collaborative efforts with clients, law enforcement, and other stakeholders to ensure comprehensive threat assessments and responses.
 Brings a unique blend of academic excellence and practical experience to offer strategic advisory and investigative services.

-Jared Browne, M.S.'s Current Company Details
+Jared Browne, M.S.'s current company

 American Express